Trusttobitcoin/SimpleSchnorrSignature/README.md

 ## Usage
 Run the script to see an example of key generation, message signing, and signature verification.
 You can modify the `message` variable in the script to test different messages.

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/your-github-username/SimpleSchnorrSignature/issues) if you want to contribute.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)